greatexpectationslabs/ge_releaser/README.md

 ```

 ## Commands
+These commands are to be executed in Great Expectations development directory (be sure to check out the `develop` branch).

 ```bash
 # Commands are meant to be run sequentially
 ge_releaser prep 0.15.2  # Modify changelogs and open a PR.